Fun at work promotes employee retention but may hurt productivity

 Over 500 executives representing leading hospitality companies from across the country gathered for this two-day summit which included keynote speakers and panel discussions.

-Keynote speakers included Chris Nassetta, President and CEO, Hilton Worldwide, Paul Whetsell, President and CEO, Loews Hotels and Jmaes Murren, Chairman and CEO, MGM Resorts International.
+Keynote speakers included Chris Nassetta, President and CEO, Hilton Worldwide, Jim Abrahamson, CEO, Interstate Hotels & Resorts, Paul Whetsell, President and CEO, Loews Hotels and James Murren, Chairman and CEO, MGM Resorts International.
 Two of the more than two dozen panelists included PSHRS President, Tom Riley, Vice President, Acquisitions and Development, Kimpton Hotels and SHM Industry Advisory Board Member, Dan Lesser, CEO, LW Hospitality Advisors.
 Topics were focused on the state of the hotel markets with macro discussions on the economy and micro discussions on future hotel development.
-Dr. O'Neill kick-offed the summit with opening remarks and the introduction of Chris Nassetta.
+Dr. O'Neill kicked off the summit with opening remarks and the introduction of Chris Nassetta.

 Hospitality students earn high marks on industry exam